northbright/Notes/Software/lync/remove_lync_client_cache.md

 #### Solution
 Remove Lync client cache and re-add account.

+1. Exit Lync
+   * Right click the Lync icon on the taskbar
+   * Click "Exit"

-1. Delete the SIP profile
+2. Delete the SIP profile
   * The SIP folder has the `sip_` prefix

   * Lync 2010: